nyergler/nyergler.github.io/content/posts/2004-03-27-pycon-2004-post-mortem.md

 So here it is; the highlights of the week (in no particular order):

-* the Chandler <span class="caps">BOF</span> with Mitch Kapor \* sprinting on Zope 3 with Stephan Richter and Jim Fulton \* IronPython: finally, a reason to screw around with Mono? \* Starkiller: “f’in A” \* Bruce Eckel’s keynote * presenting my work and getting positive feedback
+* the Chandler BOF with Mitch Kapor \* sprinting on Zope 3 with Stephan Richter and Jim Fulton \* IronPython: finally, a reason to screw around with Mono? \* Starkiller: “f’in A” \* Bruce Eckel’s keynote * presenting my work and getting positive feedback